A unifying approach to tropicalization: Berkovich analytification

 If $X=\Spec B$ is affine, then the \emph{Berkovich analytification of $X$} is the set $X^\an$ of all valuations $w:B\to \T$ whose restriction to $k$ is $v$, endowed with the compact-open topology with respect to the discrete topology on $B$.
 In other words, $X^\an$ is equipped with the coarsest topology such that the evaluation maps

 are continuous for all $a\in B$.

 If $X$ is an arbitrary $k$-scheme and $\cU$ an affine presentation of $X$, then we define $X^\an=\colim\cU^\an$ as a topological space.
-Note that this definition is independent of the chosen affine presentation since $\T$ is geometrically local and with open unit group, cf.\ Theorem \ref{thm: properties of the fine topology}.
+Note that this definition is independent of the chosen affine presentation for similar arguments as used in the proof of Theorem \ref{thm: properties of the fine topology}.

-If we endow the set $\Bend_v(X)(\T)$ of tropical points of the bend of $X$ along $v$ with its fine topology, then we obtain the following interpretation of the Berkovich space $X^\an$.
+In order to connect the Berkovich space of $X$ with scheme theoretic tropicalization of $X$, we need to choose a \emph{blue model of $X$}, which is an ordered blue $k$-scheme $Z$ together with an isomorphism $Z^+\to X$.
+Given such a blue model $Z$ of $X$, we can consider the space $\Bend_v(X)(\T)$ of $\T$-rational points together with the fine topology.